-All students enrolled in ENG 299 are required to take the ACT National Career Readiness Certificate (NCRC) assessment during the scheduled Assessment Days (see Academic Calendar).
+All students enrolled in ENG 299 are required to take the ACT National Career Readiness Certificate (NCRC) assessment in the semester prior to graduating with a degree.
 Completion of the NCRC comprises a portion of the ENG 299 final grade.
 The NCRC uses the WorkKeys exam to measure workplace skills critical to job success.
-The NCRC is an industry recognized, portable, evidence-based credential that documents essential skills needed for workplace success by assessing applied mathematics, reading for information, and locating information skills.
+The NCRC is an industry recognized, portable, evidencebased credential that documents essential skills needed for workplace success by assessing applied math, workplace documents, and graphic literacy skills.
 These skills are required for 77% of the 20,999 job profiles in the ACT JobPro Database.